ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 If the Verifier does not want to see the logged extend operations for all PCRs available from an Attester, an Event Stream Filter should be applied.
 This filter will remove Evidence from any PCRs which are not interesting to the Verifier.

-## Replaying a history of previous TPM extend operations
+## Replaying a History of Previous TPM Extend Operations

 Unless it is relying on Known Good Values, a Verifier will need to acquire a history of PCR extensions since the Attester has been booted.
 This history may be requested from the Attester as part of the \<establish-subscription\> RPC.
 This request is accomplished by placing a very old \<replay-start-time\> within the original RPC request.
 As the very old \<replay-start-time\> will pre-date the time of Attester boot, a \<replay-start-time-revision\> will be returned in the \<establish-subscription\> RPC response, indicating when the Attester booted.
 Immediately following the response (and before the notifications above)  one or more \<pcr-extend\> notifications which document all extend operations which have occurred for the requested PCRs since boot will be sent.
 Many extend operations to a single PCR index on a single TPM SHOULD be included within a single notification.